Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUG (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.
 - REFACTORING (Alban): Do not fill the optim combo box in code
 - [target 1.6] REFACTORING (Alban): Move the TD and LDRAW Remap information in the XML part description file

+Bug fixed in 1.5.1.0:
+- BUG (Stefan): The parts with hull moved at the wrong place after a rotation (basically bug in the rotation algorithm).
+- BUG (1000steine): The tooltips for rotate CCW and CW was inverted in the german translation.

 Bug fixed in 1.5.0.0:
 - NEW FEATURE (Alban, Alex, JB): Fully comprehensive and integrated offline help file in English and Dutch.